I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_unit_config_descriptor.md

 </tr>
 </table>

-`dNumAllocUnits`

-Specifies the number of allocation units assigned to the logical unit.
+`wContextCapabilities`

+Specifies the Context Capabilities.

 `Reserved`

 Reserved for future use.

-`wContextCapabilities`

-Specifies the Context Capabilities.

 ## Requirements